oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

         "bar": 762                      <-- "b/bar" is Item 3 (TypeC)
       }
     }

+### 3.3.6 Links
+Types in an information model cannot reference themselves, either directly or indirectly through other types.
+In other words, a type graph cannot have cycles.
+But an information model can represent arbitrarily-connected *instance* graphs using links.
+Links can have any syntax including integers, UUIDs, addresses, format-specific strings such as URIs, or unrestricted strings.
+The only information modelling requirement is that the identifier of an instance (its primary key) must have the same syntax as any links that reference it (foreign keys).

+The link extension automates that requirement: the *key* option within a container type designates a field to be used as a primary key, and the *link* option designates a reference to an instance of a specified type.
+The *key* and *link* options do not affect the serialization or validation of data, but they MAY be used by applications to perform relationship-aware operations such as checking or enforcing referential integrity.

+As an example, a Person type might be used to represent friends and family relationships.
+This example assumes that an Organization type is defined elsewhere with a Key field called 'ein':

+    Person = Record
+        1 id        Key(Integer)
+        2 name      String
+        3 mother    Link(Person)
+        4 father    Link(Person)
+        5 siblings  Link(Person) [0..*]
+        6 friends   Link(Person) [0..*]
+        7 employer  Link(Organization) optional

+Simplifying creates an explicit key type and replaces links with that type, but discards the indication that a field is a primary key or relationship:

+    Person = Record
+        1 id        Person$id
+        2 name      String
+        3 mother    Person$id
+        4 father    Person$id
+        5 siblings  Person$id [0..*]
+        6 friends   Person$id [0..*]
+        7 employer  Organization$ein optional

+    Person$id = Integer
+    Organization$ein = String{10..10}

 # 4 Serialization
 Applications may use any internal information representation that exhibits the characteristics defined in